 Remember that blasting the aphids away with a water stream will only be so helpful.
 You’ll also need to use some type of prevention method, such as the ones listed above.

-Try using the water to get the aphids off of your lettuce.
-Then apply neem oil so that you can keep the aphids from trying to come back.
+Try using the water to get these pests off of your plants.
+Then apply neem oil so that you can keep them from trying to come back.

 Use Insecticidal Soap

 Using insecticidal soap is going to be one of the best ways to ensure that you kill the aphids.
-It’s pretty easy to buy insecticidal soap from department stores and online retailers.
+It’s pretty easy to buy it from department stores and online retailers.

 Simply use this soap to wash your plants and you should be able to get rid of any aphids that are present.
 This soap is going to kill the aphids and you won’t have to worry about them moving forward.